rocketsquawk/rocketsquawk-ci/README.md

 $ git clone https://github.com/rocketsquawk/rocketsquawk-ci.git
 ```

-Create a `definitions/rocketsquawk-ci` directory in your cloned veewee repository, and copy the RocketSquawk CI file to it:
+Create a `definitions/rocketsquawk-ci` directory in your cloned veewee repository, and copy the RocketSquawk CI files to it:

 ```bash
 $ mkdir <your_cloned_veewee_repo>/definitions/rocketsquawk-ci